faithoflifedev/yt/README.md

 - [example.dart](https://github.com/faithoflifedev/yt/blob/main/example/example.dart) - (command line) display various YouTube data
 - [livechat_example.dart](https://github.com/faithoflifedev/yt/blob/main/example/livechat_example.dart) - (command line) chatbot will answer a set of questions in a liveChat session
-- [flutter_playlist](https://github.com/faithoflifedev/yt/tree/main/example/flutter_playlist) - display a YouTube playlist in a ListView
+- [flutter_youtube](https://github.com/faithoflifedev/yt/tree/main/example/flutter_youtube) - a simple flutter app that can function on web and mobile platforms that allows the user to type a keyword to get matching youtube videos with image and title

 ## Youtube REST API cli (Youtube at the command prompt)